explodinggradients/ragas/docs/howtos/applications/tracing.md

 # Explainability through Logging and tracing

 Logging and tracing results from llm are important for any language model-based application.
 This is a tutorial on how to do tracing with Ragas.
-Ragas provides `callbacks` functionality which allows you to hook various tracers like Langmsith, wandb, etc easily.
-In this notebook, I will be using Langmith for tracing
+Ragas provides `callbacks` functionality which allows you to hook various tracers like Langmsith, wandb, Opik, etc easily.
+In this notebook, I will be using Langmith for tracing.

 To set up Langsmith, we need to set some environment variables that it needs.
 For more information, you can refer to the [docs](https://docs.smith.langchain.com/)